Genius girl from Mexico will study medicine in the US at the age of 10

 “My dream is to become a great doctor and be able to cure cancer, autism, biologist, marine and actress,” she says.

-When Michelle was a year and a half old she learned to speak English as well as Spanish, at 4 years old she already knew how to read and write, and now she is fluent in French, Italian and German.
+When Michelle was a year and a half old she learned to speak English as well as Spanish, at the age of 4 she already knew how to read and write, and now she is fluent in French, Italian and German.

 He passed the primary, secondary and recently the test of the National Center for the Evaluation of Higher Education (Ceneval) to certify his high school.